vmtk/vmtk/CONTRIBUTING.md

 #### Windows Requirements

 Visual Studios 2015+ is required on the system.
-VMTK no longer supports python 2.7 on windows builds.Please be sure to set "Release" flag instead of the default "Debug" flag in Visual Studio.
+VMTK no longer supports python 2.7 on windows builds.
+Please be sure to set "Release" flag instead of the default "Debug" flag in Visual Studio.

 In addition make sure that you choose the Visual Studio amd64 version during cmake configuration in order to build for an x64 system.